-The Admin tile appears only to people who have Office 365 admin permissions.
+The Admin tile appears only to people who have Microsoft 365 admin permissions.
 If you don't see the tile, then you don't have permissions to access the admin center for your organization.

 Admin center features and settings

 Here are the features and settings you'll find in the left-hand navigation of the admin center.
-Learn more about admin tasks in Office 365 admin help.
+Learn more about admin tasks in admin help.

 |Menu||What it's for|

 Use Message center to keep track of upcoming changes to features and services.
 We post announcements there with information that helps you plan for change and understand how it may affect users.
-Get more details in Message center in Office 365.
+Get more details in Message center.

 For example, in the Exchange admin center, set up and manage email, calendars, distribution groups, and more.
 In the SharePoint admin center, create and manage site collections, site settings, and OneDrive for Business.
 In the Skype for Business admin center, set up instant messaging notifications, dial-in conferencing, and online presence.